rarbuthnot/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Professional Scrum Master I
 ---
-I’m a Technical Director with over 20 years of experience who believes that great teams make great products!
-I can help your organization go from chaotic to controlled without losing its entrepreneurial spirit.
+I'm a Technical Director with over 20 years of product and engineering experience who believes that great teams make great products!
+I can lead your organization from chaotic to controlled without losing its entrepreneurial spirit.
 I am a lucky husband and father of two (a girl and a boy), living and working from home in Metro Detroit.